Skip to main content

 Clinical Training

-• Outpatient Continuity Practice – At both of our resident continuity practice sites – Highland Family Medicine (urban) and Brown Square (inner city FQHC) – residents spend at least 2 half-days per week in their clinics.
+• Outpatient Continuity Practice – At both of our resident continuity practice sites – Highland Family Medicine (urban) and Brown Square (urban FQHC) – residents spend a progressively increasing amount of time in clinic seeing patients from their continuity panel.
+This is 1-2 half-days per week in the PGY-1 year and increases to 4 half-days in the PGY-3 year.
+To better promote wellness and to emulate practice after training, most outpatient rotations now also have scheduled half-days of clinical administrative time for residents to complete inter-visit patient care tasks, documentation, and other administrative tasks.
 Residents are fully incorporated into multidisciplinary teams who meet regularly to focus on improving the quality of care for the patients we serve.
-Both have on-site care managers, behavioral health specialists, social workers, and pharmacists.
+Both sites have on-site care managers, behavioral health specialists, social workers, and pharmacists.
 There are dedicated staff to obtain medication prior authorizations, manage referrals, and aid with form completion.
 Both sites also have dedicated procedure clinics for residents to learn Derm, GYN, and MSK procedures.

-• Adult Inpatient Medicine – A total of 6 months of inpatient medicine and one month of ICU.
+• Adult Inpatient Medicine – A total of 6 months of inpatient medicine, 3 weeks of night float, and one month of ICU.
 Supervision is provided by Family Medicine, Internal Medicine, and Geriatrics attendings to provide a variety of clinical perspectives.
-Caps help ensure balance between work, learning, and life-work balance, yet the experience is robust enough that some residents pursue hospitalist work after graduation.
 Morning Report and Noon Conference (lunch provided) occur five days per week.
+Caps help ensure a balance between work and learning and help with better life-work balance, yet the experience is robust enough that some residents take jobs as hospitalists after graduation.
+Our program offers an Area of Concentration in Hospital Medicine.

 • Obstetrics – With about 3000 deliveries per year, Highland Hospital is the busiest maternity unit in the Rochester area.
-Residents routinely get more than 60 deliveries in their 2-month intern OB rotation, with the opportunity to train with family physicians, obstetricians, and nurse midwives.
+Residents routinely get 40-60 deliveries in their 2-month intern OB rotation, and have the opportunity to train with family physicians, obstetricians, and nurse midwives.
 Family medicine Maternal and Child Health fellows add to the educational experience, with the fellowship’s recent expansion from 2 to 4 fellows per year.
-There are opportunities for interested residents to do additional shifts on OB during their 2nd and 3rd years.
+There are opportunities for interested residents to do additional rotations on OB during their 2nd and 3rd years.
 This includes supervisory experience, management of more serious complications of pregnancy and labor, and additional ultrasound training.
+Residents interested in practicing maternity care after residency routinely get over 100 deliveries.
 Continuity prenatal care experience and continuity patient deliveries begin in the R-1 year.
+Our program offers an Area of Concentration in Maternal Child Health.

 • Pediatrics – 6 months of high volume experiences which include pediatric emergency department, inpatient, outpatient and community-based programs.